Meet The Board Members

 Susan Wisser

-Susan is a nurse, a graduate of Michigan State University, and holds both a Masters in Nursing and an MBA.
+Susan is a nurse, now retired, and holds both a Masters in Nursing and an MBA.
 Years ago she worked in Boston as a nurse leader at Beth Israel Hospital.
-There she published one of the many articles she authored over her career.
-She practiced in various roles including intensive care, neurology, brain injury, rehabilitation, and case management.
-Recently retired, the past twenty years were spent as the Patient Relations Manager for a large health system in Lansing, Michigan.
+She practiced in various roles including intensive care, neurology, brain injury, rehabilitation, case management, and was on the faculty of Villanova University.
+The past twenty years were spent as the Patient Relations Manager in a large teaching hospital.
+She remains involved with End-of-Life issues.

 Henry (Hank) Betts